kfriedman/ad-conversion-project/README.md

 - [app.js](app.js): Express (Node.js) service intended by deployed as an AWS Lambda to demo an implementation of the Ad Display Service and Conversion Service
 - [ads.js](js/ads.js): Demo client-side JavaScript used to interact with services
   - Requires jQuery but this will not a dependency for this project
+- The PoC is intended to test certain key assumptions and not be representative of final architecture and design

 ## Delivery Timeline